 You will rarely get a good exchange rate at the airport if you want to swap currency (although it does happen from time to time).

-You can get a much better exchange rate by waiting until you're in the city (even if it's just for a night).
+You can get much better exchange rates by waiting until you're in the city (even if it's just for a night).
 It might even be better to exchange a little foreign currency in your own country before you leave to travel.

 Leaving airport arrivals with the wrong luggage

 Yes, this does happen!
 I like to be able to add something to my luggage in order to make it more easily personally identifiable.
 Sometimes, I'll put stickers on the bag or a personalised luggage tag that makes it easier to spot at the baggage carousel.

 With the development of apps like Grab in South East Asia, this is becoming less of a problem, but taxi scams still occur and are consistently one of the biggest travel problems..

 Always ask the price before getting in the taxi.
 If they can't give one, insist they use a meter.
 If you feel uncomfortable with any of the answers, simply try another one.
 There's plenty of taxis in the world!